Felipalds/bitcoin-minicourse/README.md

 # Bitcoin Fundamentals: From Theory to Practice

 A beginner-friendly repository to learn the fundamentals of Bitcoin and blockchain technology.
 This project guides you from understanding basic concepts like hashes and cryptographic keys to implementing a simple blockchain and simulating transactions.

+## Bitcoin
+> A censorship-resistant money!

 ## Features
 - **Theoretical Overview**:
   - What is Bitcoin and why it matters.
   - Understanding blockchain, proof of work, and consensus mechanisms.
   - Basics of cryptographic keys and signatures.

 - **Practical Applications**:
   - Principles of Bitcoin (Golang)
   - Simulate transactions with digital signatures.
   - Explore hash functions and proof-of-work algorithms.

 ## Getting Started

 ### Prerequisites
 - Basic programming knowledge (Golang).
 - Willingness to learn.

 ### Installation
    ```
    git clone https://github.com/<your-username>/bitcoin-fundamentals.git
    cd bitcoin-fundamentals